adamalthus/adamalthus.github.io/_posts/2013-04-01-the-laws-of-platform-economics.md

 ---
 The economic evolution of computing platforms appears to be guided by a number of 'Laws' that are independent of any specific underlying technology.
 These 'Laws' help explain the evolutionary trajectory of mature platforms and can act as a predictor for the trajectory of emerging platforms and behaviors of those that control them.

-The first three laws of platform economics are: _Value always migrates up the stack, _Value gets integrated over time, _Those that control platform evolution get to define how value is extracted.___ A definition of each of the 'Laws' is provided below:<!--more-->
+The first three laws of platform economics are: _Value always migrates up the stack, _Value gets integrated over time, _Those that control platform evolution get to define how value is extracted.___ A definition of each of the 'Laws' is provided below:<!--excerpt-->

 __**First Law -** _Value always migrates up the stack_ - Value creating functionality which starts off embedded in silicon or hardware functionality will eventually migrate to software.
 As a platform matures value will be driven by software functionality that is increasingly abstracted from any specific underlying physical implementation.
 The canonical example of this law is the networking stack: Highly specialized network routing silicon gives way to specialized router operating systems which eventually give way to software defined networking layers in cloud computing fabrics.